lgc13/LucasCosta_portfolio/web_dev/PetStore_project/README.md

 <img src="images/pic2_all_pets.png" width= 70% length= 70%>

 <!-- Code explanation -->
 I use some Regular Expressions in order to create Client Side validation for the user input.
 This helps prevent possible bad data, and SQL injections going into the Database.
-I can also send messages to the browser letting them know exactly what the issue is when they are trying to input invalid data.
+I also send messages to the browser letting the user know exactly what the issue is when they are trying to input invalid data.

 <!-- Code snippet -->
 You can see that in this code snippet: